-(v) Offsetting financial instruments
+(v) Offsetting of financial instruments

 Financial assets and financial liabilities are offset and the net amount reported in the consolidated statement of financial position if, and only if, there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, or to realise the asset and settle the liability simultaneously.
-This is not generally the case with master netting agreements, therefore, the related assets and liabilities are presented gross in the consolidated statement of financial position.
-As at June 30, 2014 and 2013, there were no master netting agreements outstanding.
+As at June 30, 2015 and 2014, there were no master netting agreements outstanding.
+Therefore, the related assets and liabilities are presented gross in the consolidated statement of financial position.